 Do a little Internet research on weight loss and you’ll probably find yourself neck-deep in a sea of unfamiliar words and phrases like “macros,” “amino acids,” “weight-loss plateaus,” “metabolism,” and “BMI,” and on and on.

-The Fix eating plan helps you build a solid foundation for eating clean by taking the guesswork out of what to eat and how much.
-The plan’s color-coded container system makes meal planning and portion control easy and intuitive.
-(Vegan?
-There’s a plan for you, too!)
+21 Day Fix helps you build a solid foundation for eating clean by taking the guesswork out of what to eat and how much with the Ultimate Portion Fix nutrition program.

 What Is the 21 Day Fix Eating Plan?